rowenw/RoboND-DeepLearning-Project/writeup.md

 ![image4]

 2 The second set of hyper-parameters.
 I reduced the learning rate to 0.001.
-With smaller learning rate, I reduced the batch_size to speed up the traning process.
+With smaller ```learning_rate```, I reduced the ```batch_size``` to speed up the traning process.
 And from last experimentation, the network should be able to converge in less than 20 epochs, I also reduced steps_per_epoch to speed up training process.

 	learning_rate = 0.001
 	batch_size = 16